ifgarces/IIS_servicios_base/docs/api/PPE.md

 So this confirmation endpoint is consumed by ourselves and has to be exposed by the Prendas systems.
 Once we have it, this works as a callback from the payment attempt API endpoint.
 The documentation for this endpoint has to be provided from Prendas, but we state the desired shape format as follows:

 ### 1.1.
-Desired request-response format
+Desired example calls format

 Let `PRENDAS_IP` and `PRENDAS_PORT` the host and port of the Prendas server, respectively.

-### 1.2.
-Desired example calls

-Request for validating/confirming the payment of the transaction with ID `4`, previously given to Prendas when they consumed the [register payment attempt endpoint](#2-post-register-payment-attempt-ppe) from PPE.
+Request for validating/confirming the payment of the transaction with ID, say, `4`, previously given to Prendas when they consumed the [register payment attempt endpoint](#2-post-register-payment-attempt-ppe) from PPE.

 ```shell
 curl --location --request POST "${PRENDAS_SERVER_IP}:${PRENDAS_PORT}/api/tgr_confirmation" \